 I am only strongly familiar with the CA system.
 In California the spouse of a convict can be hired as a correctional officer.
 In other states, or in county jurisdictions, the civil service rules may be different.
 That being said, generally speaking employers can not discriminate against the families of convicted felons without a very good reason for doing so.

-How easy is it to forge a rare piece, and are fakes a big problem in the antiquing world?I depends a whole lot on circumstances.
+What do you think is the healthiest option on the Subway menu?I depends a whole lot on circumstances.
 If the inmate is in his cell and the tier officer is not doing anything else he can notify the inmate very quickly.
 Then the inmate just has to get dressed, get out and go.
 If the inmate is on the yard or at a work assignment it can take a LOT longer.
 Sometimes they can not get off of work assignments to visit.
 Sometimes they don't answer pages off of the yard or they take their time about it.
 They may have to return to their cell from the yard or work to clean up and get properly dressed.
 That takes yet more time.
 Obviously the time lag varies tremendously.

 I have absolutely no idea whatsoever.
 This is a question that should be directed to the individual lawyer or the bar association.